-From April to September 1917, the Bolsheviks demanded that the SR's and Menshiviks break with the liberal bourgeouste and take power into their own hands.
-Under this provision the Bolshevik Party promised the Mensheviks and the SR's, as the petty bourgeois representatives of the workers and peasents, its revolutionary aid against the bourgeoisie; categorically refusing, however, either to enter into the government of the Mensheviks and SR's or to carry political responsibility for it.
-If the Mensheviks and the SR's had actually broken with the Cadets (liberals) and with foreigh imperialism, then the "workers and peasents government" created by them could only have hastened and facilitated the establishment of the dictatorship of the proletariat.
+From April to September, 1917, the Bolsheviks demanded that the S.R.'s and Mensheviks break with the liberal bourgeoisie and take power into their own hands.
+Under this provision the Bolshevik Party promised the Mensheviks and the S.R.'s, as the petty bourgeois representatives of the workers and peasants, its revolutionary aid against the bourgeoisie; categorically refusing, however, either to enter into the government of the Mensheviks and S.R.'s or to carry political responsibility for it.
+If the Mensheviks and the S.R.'s had actually broken with the Cadets (liberals) and with foreign imperialism, then the "workers and peasants government" created by them could only have hastened and facilitated the establishment of the dictatorship of the proletariat.
 But it was exactly because of this that the leadership of petty bourgeois democracy resisted with all possible strength the establishment of its own government.
-The experience of Russia demonstrated and the experience of Spain and France once again confirm that even under very favorable conditions the parties of petty bourgeois democracy (SR's, Social-Democrats, Stalinists, Anarchists) are incapable of creating a government of workers and peasants, that is, a government independent of the bourgeoisie.
+The experience of Russia demonstrated and the experience of Spain and France once again confirm that even under very favourable conditions the parties of petty bourgeois democracy (S.R.'s Social-Democrats, Stalinists, Anarchists) are incapable of creating a government of workers and peasants, that is, a government independent of the bourgeoisie.

-Nevertheless, the demand of the Bolsheviks, addressed to the Mensheviks and the SR's: "Break with the bourgeoisie, take the power into your own hands!" had for the masses tremendous educational significance.
-The obstinate unwillingness of the Mensheviks and SR's to take power, so dramatically exposed during the July days, definitely doomed them before mass opinion and prepared the victory of the Bolsheviks.
+Nevertheless, the demand of the Bolsheviks, addressed to the Mensheviks and the S.R.'s; "Break with the bourgeoisie, take the power into your own hands!" had for the masses tremendous educational significance.
+The obstinate unwillingness of the Mensheviks and S.R.'s to take power, so dramatically exposed during the July days, definitely doomed them before mass opinion and prepared the victory of the Bolsheviks.

-The central task of the Fourth International consists in freeing the proletariat from the old leadership, whose conservatism is in complete contradiction to the catastrophic eruptions of disintegrating capitalism and represents the chief obstacle to historical the chief accusation which the Fourth International advances against the traditional organizations of the proletariat is the fact that they do not wish to tear themselves away from the political semi-corpse of the bourgeoisie.
-Under these conditions the demand, systematically addressed to the old leadership: "Break with the bourgeoisie, take the power!" is an extremely important weapon for exposing the treacherous character of the parties and organizations of the Second, Third and Amsterdam Internationals.
-The slogan "Workers and Farmers Government", is thus acceptable to us only in the sense that it had in 1917 with the Bolsheviks, i.e., as an antibourgeois and anti-capitalist slogan, but in no case in that "democratic" sense which later the epigones gave it, transforming it from a bridge to socialist revolution into the chief barrier upon its path.
+The central task of the Fourth International consists in freeing the proletariat from the old leadership, whose conservatism is in complete contradiction to the catastrophic eruptions of disintegrating capitalism and represents the chief obstacle to historical progress.
+The chief accusation which the Fourth International advances against the traditional organisations of the proletariat is the fact that they do not wish to tear themselves away from the political semi-corpse of the bourgeoisie.
+Under these conditions the demand, systematically addressed to the old leadership: "Break with the bourgeoisie, take the power!" is an extremely important weapon for exposing the treacherous character of the parties and organisations of the Second, Third and Amsterdam Internationals.
+The slogan "Workers and Farmers Governments," is thus acceptable to us only in the sense that it had in 1917 with the Bolsheviks, i.e., as an anti-bourgeois and anti-capitalist slogan, but in no case in that "democratic" sense which later the epigones gave it, transforming it from a bridge to socialist revolution into the chief barrier upon its path.